 | Descript | $12/mo | No | 5/5 (Overdub) | 5/5 | Editing existing video |

-Based on my testing, here’s realistic time saved versus manual video production:
+Based on production benchmarks, here are realistic time savings versus manual video production:

 | Video Type | Manual Production | AI Tool Time | Time Saved |